Scott Grimes: Career

 Grimes starred on the NBC series ER playing Dr. Archie Morris from 2003 until the series' end in 2009.
 Initially a recurring character on ER, he later was upgraded to a main role in season 12.
 The character initially provided comic relief, but grew over the years, becoming central to several episodes and story lines in the series' final seasons.

 Since 2005, Grimes has voiced Steve Smith in the American animated sitcom American Dad!
 He has also voiced the recurring characters Midget Assassin and Frat Guy, as well as several additional characters, each of whom appear in only one episode.

 Grimes' film credits include the dark comedy Who's Your Monkey and Ridley Scott's Robin Hood with Russell Crowe and Cate Blanchett.
 On October 11, 2010, Grimes announced on his Twitter that he would voice a character on the animated series Family Guy, which would turn out to be Joe Swanson's previously thought-to-be-dead son, Kevin Swanson.
 On March 19, 2013, he was cast as Dave Flynn on the NCIS: Los Angeles episode entitled Red, the first episode of a two-part backdoor pilot to another NCIS spin-off which would have been named NCIS: Red, but it was not picked up.
 Grimes had previously appeared in an NCIS episode entitled "Baltimore" in 2011 as Detective Danny Price, Anthony DiNozzo's former partner at the Baltimore P.D.

-Since September 10, 2017, he has played cocky helmsman Gordon Malloy, the best friend of Captain Ed Mercer (Seth MacFarlane) on the Fox/Hulu sci-fi comedy drama The Orville, created by executive producer MacFarlane.
+From 2017 to 2022, he played helmsman Gordon Malloy, the best friend of Captain Ed Mercer (Seth MacFarlane) on the Fox/Hulu sci-fi comedy drama The Orville, created by executive producer MacFarlane.

 Personal life

 Grimes has a son and a daughter with his first wife, Dawn Bailey-Grimes, whom he married on May 5, 1997.
 In December 2011, he married Megan Moore.
 She filed for divorce in October 2017.
-At the San Diego Comic-Con in 2018, it was revealed that he was dating his Orville co-star Adrianne Palicki.
-The two announced their engagement in January 2019, and married in Austin, Texas on May 19, 2019.
+At San Diego Comic-Con in 2018, it was revealed that he was dating his Orville co-star Adrianne Palicki.
+The two announced their engagement in January 2019, and married in Austin, Texas, on May 19, 2019.
 Two months later, in July 2019, Palicki filed for divorce, but had it dismissed in November.
 The couple separated again in June 2020, with Palicki again filing for divorce in July.